Search by

 When it comes to finding the perfect student accommodation in Brighton, Ravilious House Brighton stands out with its blend of comfort and modern amenities designed for academic and social life.
 Available room types like Premium Studio with Wet Room, Premium Accessible Studio, and several more cater to different preferences and needs.
 Every space is fully furnished with tasteful decor and comfortable beds, ensuring a comfortable environment conducive to study and relaxation.

-Ravilious House isn't just about cozy rooms, though; it's a community with common amenities that foster interaction and downtime.
-Whether it's soaking up the sun on the roof terrace, handling laundry needs with on-site laundry room facilities, unwinding in the communal lounge, catching a film in the cinema room, or hitting the books in the study room, this accommodation in Brighton has it all.
+Ravilious House isn't just about cosy rooms, though; it's a community with common amenities that foster interaction and downtime.
+Whether it's soaking up the sun on the roof terrace, handling laundry needs with on-site laundry room facilities, unwinding in the communal lounge, catching a film in the cinema room, or hitting the books in the study area, this accommodation in Brighton has it all.
 Plus, with available bike storage and an incredible central location benefit, students are always steps away from local attractions and their university campuses, including the University of Brighton and the University of Sussex.
 Security amenities such as CCTV and onsite maintenance ensure your well-being.
-Expenses such as water, electricity, gas, and WiFi are all included in your rent for Prestige Student Living Ravilious House.
+Expenses such as water, electricity, gas, content insurance, and 1Gbps wired internet are all included in your rent for Prestige Student Living Ravilious House.

 Location and What's Hot?